 Security

-As the AIoT is a type of UE, use of a tampered resistance credential module is assumed.
+The AIoT device is assumed to use of a tampered resistance credential module is assumed.
 It is up for SA3 to decide what kind of implementation would be suitable for Ambient IoT characteristics (low complexity, energy/power restriction, etc.).

-SA1 believes authentication is needed, and also data should be protected from eavesdropping and/or modification,
+SA1 believes authentication is needed, and also data should be protected from eavesdropping and/or modification, considering the capabilities of a AIoT device (e.g., no power availability of the Ambient IoT device).

 TS 22.369 clause 5.2.6 has the requirements as below.